boris-arkenaar/phonebook/README.md

 # Phonebook

-You have to build a web application that provides a phonebook.

 ## Entries

 The application handles a set of entries, that contain a first name, last name, and a telephone number.